 repollingInterval is an integer with minimum value 0 that represents the recommended integer number of seconds after which a CSA should repeat the same request to the MRS in order to obtain an updated version of the Material Information.
 These repeat requests shall use the updateMaterial or updateTimelineSync URL(s), if provided, otherwise the repeat request shall use the same mechanism and URL as the original request.
 A value of zero indicates that no re-polling should be performed.
 The relationship between the use of repollingInterval and the HTTP headers Expires and MaxAge is defined in clause 7.6.3.

-materials is a JSON array of zero or more JSON Material objects as defined in clause 5.5.9.2.
+materials is a JSON object holding zero or more properties representing JSON Material objects as defined in clause 5.5.9.2.
+Each property name is arbitrary and uniquely identifies its associated Material object within the scope of all JSON Documents and updates to JSON Documents from the MRS. This name is used to reference this Material object from Timeline Mappings and other Material objects.

 syncTimelineInformation is a JSON array of zero or more JSON Synchronization Timeline information objects as defined in clause 5.5.9.4.